civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-pride-on-image-maker-link.md

  1.[Download Example blog post COMING SOON]

-We have also created an example email you can send to senior civil servants in your departments, explaining what PrideON is and how they can help.
+We have also created an example email you can send to senior civil servants in your department, explaining what PrideON is and how they can help.

  2.[Download Example email COMING SOON]